Skip to main content

 Getting Published!

-Dear readers of A Journey To Discover Life,
+Dear readers of A Journey To Discover Life/ Raabta,

-You all have been my best support system ever since I started blogging from 21st May 2013.
-Those who are on my social media accounts always stay connected and keep asking me about the next post and those who aren't never miss to leave a comment here.
+You all have been my best support system ever since I started blogging on 21st May 2013.
+Those who are on my social media accounts always stay connected and keep asking me about the next post, and those who aren't never miss leaving a comment here.
 I am grateful for all the love, patience and trust you had in my writing.
 So it's time to give you something even more special.

-Last February I had participated in Romedy Now and Penguin India's first ever Short Story Anthology contest #GetPublished and was soon shortlisted in the last 25.
+Last February, I participated in Romedy Now and Penguin India's first-ever Short Story Anthology contest #GetPublished and was soon shortlisted in the last 25.

-This is a small step towards a bigger dream, to have my name printed on a book, and my story to be read in paper cover by all of you.
-I hope you will wait for the story as eagerly as I am waiting, with my fingers crossed in prayers.
-IHI hope you all buy the book and show some love.
+This is a small step towards a bigger dream, to have my name printed on a book, and my story to be read in a paper cover by all of you.
+I hope you will wait for the story as eagerly as I am waiting, with my fingers crossed in prayer.
+I hope you all buy the book and show some love.
 Below are the Q&A rounds as posted across all social media platforms by Romedy Now.

 You can head to Romedy Now's official page for more such posts and information on the book.
-Presenting to you, my first ever published story, on popular medium, Penguin's Anthology of Short Stories "You Are All I Need"
+Presenting to you, my first ever published story, in the popular medium, Penguin's Anthology of Short Stories "You Are All I Need"

 Hope that you pray that this is just the beginner's step towards a bigger dream!

-It is with great pleasure, that I am informing you, that the book is all set to release on *28th September 2020 (Kindle release 14th Sept)*.
-I would urge you show your love and support to us first time authors, as well as some who feature and have written their own novels and books.
-To us, our readers' reviews are the biggest takeaway from this entire experience and the first stepping stone for a future in field as an author.
+It is with great pleasure that I am informing you that the book is all set to release on *28th September 2020 (Kindle release 14th Sept)*.
+I would urge you to show your love and support to us, first-time authors, as well as those who feature and have written their own novels and books.
+To us, our readers' reviews are the biggest takeaway from this entire experience and the first stepping stone for a future in the field as an author.
 I hope you all will show your support by grabbing your own copy of this book featuring my story.
 If you do so, I request you to click a picture with the book so that I can share the same with Penguin India's social handles.
-Moreover, I hope you continue to read my blogs and articles and share your valuable feedbacks.
+Moreover, I hope you continue to read my blogs and articles and share your valuable feedback.
 Thank you!
 Here are the links to buy the book, which are also going to be available in all leading book stores on 28th September.

 Preorders are open now on Amazon!